dafarry/rolling-shutter-effect-python/README.md

 process the video to emulate the rolling shutter effect and to add a green line scanning down the image.

-Well, I thought, let's do the whole thing in Python.
+Well, I thought, instead of that, let's do the **whole thing** in Python.

 This file is 30 lines of Python, using the Numpy and Pillow libraries and ffmpeg to create the video: